tweedegolf/storage-abstraction/README.md

 # Storage Abstraction

-Provides an API for storing and retrieving files from a storage; this storage can be a local file system or a cloud storage.
+Provides an abstraction layer for interacting with a storage; this storage can be a local file system or a cloud storage.
 For cloud storage currently Google Cloud and Amazon S3 and compliant cloud services are supported.

 <a name="instantiate-a-storage"></a>